Carrot Cake History

 The Food timeline gives a lot more

-A few Americans claim to have "invented" carrot cake in the early 20thC using recipes from "back home" - Germany, Russia, Poland etc. My mother was Polish and recalls her grandma teaching her about adding carrots (and other stuff, base on availability) to cakes.
+A few Americans claim to have "invented" carrot cake in the early 20thC using recipes from "back home", usually Germany, Russia, Poland etc. My mother was Polish and recalls her grandma teaching her about adding carrots (and other stuff, based on availability) to cakes.
 So I suspect the eastern Europeans have had it from the 19thC at least.
 Of course country folk passed on these recipes through word of mouth so documentary evidence is sketchy.

 According to Gil Marks in the “Encyclopedia of Jewish Food”, the first appearance of the term “carrot cake” in an American source came from “The Neighborhood Cook Book” by the council of Jewish Women, published in Portland, Oregon in 1912 -

 One-half pound sugar, one-half pound almonds, blanched and chopped, one-half pound carrots, boiled only till they can be grated, juice and grated rind of one lemon, four eggs.
 Cream the yolks and sugar; whites beaten to snow, added last; add three or four bitter almonds; beat for one half hour before adding whites of eggs.
 Butter spring form and sprinkle with grated zweibach.
 Bake in a moderate oven one and one-quarter hours, till loosed from pan.